 I quickly prepared the suggested Bitter Melon – Nectarine salad (also found in the cookbook “Memories…) and the colorful, flavorful mix of greens and reds offered the perfect contrast of tastes when I put them on top of the broiled eggplant with the sweet and savory “burnt” coconut milk and flakes.

-What an out of this world experience !
-Truly, once you take your first bite you will wonder why on earth you never had this before !
-And yes, only in the Philippines, folks….only there can you taste such bountiful flavors and food textures all in one bite !
-There is simply nothing like Filipino food as magnificent as this, nothing else in the world rivals it!
+Once you take your first bite you will wonder why on earth you never had this before.
+Only in the Philippines can you taste such bountiful flavors and food textures all in one bite .
+There is simply nothing like Filipino food as magnificent as this, nothing else in the world rivals it.

 Have you ever tasted sweet coconut milk and coconut flakes burnt to a perfection?
-You will love the superb flavors in this traditional and classic way to prepare coconut.
+You will love the superb flavors in this Kulawong Talong, a traditional and classic way to prepare coconut.
 Start with a base of broiled eggplants.
 Pour the creamy coconut milk that has a toasty aroma to it, infused with garlic and shallots.
 Finally, top it with the fresh salad of bitter melons, nectarines, cucumbers, tomatoes.
 Slice and serve alongside grilled dishes or enjoy it as a meal in itself.
 It's a terrific tried and true Filipino way of cooking vegetables.
+This recipe was from the "Memories of Philippine Kitchens" Cookbook by Amy Besa and Romy Dorotan.
+Serves 4 as a side dish.

 - frozen grated coconut - Two 16-ounce packages (available in Asian markets)